Get Started

 WooCommerce Flat Rate Shipping - import the order bump skin

-Next, choose the product that you want to display on the order bump.
+Next, choose the product you want to display on the order bump.
 You can add more products.
 Once you’re happy, hit save.

 Add products to your order bump